-Title I Staff and Parent Responsibilities
+Title I Staff Responsibilities

-- 1. Development of the District's Plan will include input from parents of eligible students, teachers, administrators and related personnel. - 2.
-Provide letters to parents regarding Title I programs and curriculum, how their children were selected for Title I, how their progress will be measured, how much progress they are expected to make during the school year, and how their performance compares to that of their schoolmates. - 3.
-Provide an orientation meeting for parents each school year before the end of the first quarter. - 4.
+- 1. Provide letters to parents regarding Title I programs and curriculum, how their children were selected for Title I, how their progress will be measured, how much progress they are expected to make during the school year, and how their performance compares to that of their schoolmates. - 2.
+Provide an orientation meeting for parents each school year before the end of the first quarter. - 3.
 Provide parents of each school with the results of the annual review.
-This review is to include the individual school performance profiles. - 5.
-Provide timely notification to parents, in the form of letters and flyers, regarding Title I meetings and workshops. - 6.
-Offer professional development opportunities for teachers on increasing their effectiveness in teaching all students eligible for Title I services and on addressing the needs of Title I parents. - 7.
-Offer workshops for parents on how to help assist in the instruction of their children. - 8.
-The District will conduct an annual review meeting of Title I activities which will include, but not be limited to, parent evaluations and the school-parent compact.
-Meeting agenda sign-in sheets for parents and staff, as well as, meeting minutes will be maintained by the District. - 9.
-Send data regarding year-end Title I program evaluation results to all parents. - 10.
-Invite parents to and include parents in Title I program review team meetings. - 11.
+This review is to include the individual school performance profiles. - 4.
+Provide timely notification to parents, in the form of letters and flyers, regarding Title I meetings and workshops. - 5.
+Offer professional development opportunities for teachers on increasing their effectiveness in teaching all students eligible for Title I services and on addressing the needs of Title I parents. - 6.
+Offer workshops for parents on how to help assist in the instruction of their children. - 7.
+Send data regarding year-end Title I program evaluation results to all parents. - 8.
+Invite parents to and include parents in Title I program review team meetings. - 9.
 Notify parents regarding the professional qualifications of their student's classroom teachers.